 - All milk served is whole, unflavored milk for ages 12 -23 months; 1%/ non-fat, unflavored milk for ages 2-5”

 - All milk served is 1%/non-fat unflavored or non-fat flavored milk for participants ages 6-18”

 - Flavored milk may only be served to children ages 6 and older and adults.
 When flavored milk is served to children ages 6 and older, providers must document the fat content of the milk served and the flavor served.
 For example, “non-fat, chocolate”

-Providers must document the brand name and the flavor of the yogurt on the menu each time yogurt is listed on the menu.
+Providers must document the flavor of the yogurt on the menu each time yogurt is listed on the menu.
 This is required to verify that the yogurt meets the required sugar limit.
-An example of a yogurt that meets the sugar requirement is “Dannon Light & Fit Greek strawberry yogurt”
+An example of yogurt that meets the sugar requirement is “Dannon Light & Fit Greek strawberry yogurt”

 Infant Menu Records

 Breast milk or the brand name of infant formula must also be documented on the menu.
 Providers must document the actual food item served on the infant menu record when the infant is developmentally ready to receive solid foods.

 Providers are required to keep supporting menu information on file for three years plus the current fiscal year.
 The following is a list of acceptable documentation:

 A CN label or Product Formulation Statement (PFS) for commercially prepared combination foods.
 Include the Manufacturer’s name and the name of the item served.

 Nutrition facts label with Manufacturer’s name and brand name of cereal served